CodingItWrong/nativeup/README.md

 # nativeup

+**DEPRECATED:** this library has been superceded by [jessup](https://github.com/codingitwrong/jessup#readme), a project setup script for React Native, React for the web, and vanilla JS.
+Please check it out.

 Script to set up a new React Native CLI or Expo project with some basic libraries, including:

 - **Testing**